getporter/porter/docs/content/mixins-vs-plugins.md

 logic to make your bundles easier to author and more robust.
 They are involved when the bundle is built, assisting with generating the Dockerfile for the invocation image.
 Most importantly they are responsible for handling the actions in your porter.yaml when your bundle is run.
+For example, the helm mixin installs the helm CLI into the invocation image, and then uses it to execute any helm actions defined in the bundle.

 I like to think of mixins as paint colors on your paint palette 🎨 that you use to **create** your bundle.
 Like paints, mixins are **composable** and let you